lirannl/io-plugin/readme.md

 - [x] Determine structure for translating a provided enum to the various relevant data structures.
 - [x] Write a macro that converts said enum to the data structure
 - [ ] Attribute-forwarding (besides just documentation)
-- [ ] Create sensible default implementations (except for the plugin-trait methods)
+- [x] Create sensible default implementations (except for the plugin-trait methods)
+- [x] Support generics (types only - no lifetimes)